The Practice of the Presence of God, Revisited

 more of God’s Sabbath in creation, Scripture and in His relation to us

-- Learn the nature of God’s relationship to us that is ordered by His holy
+- Learn the nature of God’s relationship to us which is ordered by His holy

 boundary which also orders all other boundaries